Kolot-lu/swagger-type-parser/README.md

 ## Generated Directory Structure

-The tool generates TypeScript types in a decomposed structure:
+The tool generates TypeScript types in a decomposed structure.
+Endpoints are organized by path segments (excluding the last segment), making it easy to navigate and maintain:

 ```
 src/api/types/